 UCLA Engineering students are among the best and brightest in California and the world.
-On average more than 20 students apply for each undergraduate opening at UCLA Engineering, and for the entering class in the fall of 2013, the average weighted GPA of a student admitted to the school was 4.45.
+Nearly 30 students apply for each undergraduate opening at UCLA Engineering, and for the entering class in the fall of 2014, the average weighted GPA of a student admitted to the school was 4.45.

 Yet a high percentage of students struggle to pay the full costs of an engineering education.